Tempur Pedic Review

-Tempur Pedics are known for sleeping hot.
+Tempur Pedics used to be known for sleeping hot.
 The early models would be hot in the summer, and hard and cold in the winter.
 The ones we have used and slept on were no different.

 The company has introduced the Tempur Pedic Breeze technology to address this, which is a key feature in the Tempur Pedic Cloud Luxe model which to a degree isn’t bad, but really is just more layers of memory foam designed to wick heat away.